 When Did People Start Wearing Rave Masks?

-Not to be outdone, Italians in the 17th century began making the trend their own with paper mache masks that were literal artistic masterpieces.
-Only the ultra-rich could afford to hire artists to create these masks, so creating one was a huge deal, and the Italians began hosting their own masked parties.
+Not to be outdone, Italians in the 17th century began making the trend their own with papier-mache masks that were literal artistic masterpieces.
+Only the ultra-rich could afford to hire artists to create these masks, so creating one was a huge deal and a show of status.
 The Italians didn’t have glitter, but that didn’t stop them from decorating their masks with paint, ribbons, feathers, glass beads, and pretty much anything else you can think of.
-The Italians loved these masks because their identities were concealed, which meant that they could truly be themselves and cut loose, just like ravers do today.
+They loved these masks because their identities were concealed, which meant that they could truly be themselves and cut loose, just like ravers do today.

 Ever since those early parties hundreds of years ago, masks have been a staple on the party scene, and they’ve been fully embraced by the rave community.
 Whether you’re wearing a mask to protect your lungs and airways from floating debris, using them to accessorize your look, or trying to stay incognito so you can really let loose, you’ll be in good company wearing a mask to your next rave or festival.